 Now, let’s get to the components!

-The answer to this is easy – every trading computer in 2018 should have an 8th or the newest 9th generation Intel Core processor.
-The Core i7 & i9 chips have Hyper-Threading and Turbo Boost to give it a little extra speed when needed.
-If you’re on a tight budge, you could save another $100 or less and go with an Intel Core i5.
-Our advice is that this is not an area to penny pinch, buy a Core i7 or Core i9 if you can.
+The answer to this is easy – every trading computer in 2019 should have one of the newest 9th generation Intel Core processor.
+Most Core i7 & i9 chips have Hyper-Threading and Turbo Boost to give it a little extra speed when needed.

 The first thing we would like to do is clear up a little confusion with motherboard sockets.
 The socket is the place you put the processor on the motherboard.
 The type of socket has to match the processor.
 The socket type on our Trader 8000 Series trading computers is LGA 1151, or commonly referred to as simply socket 1151.